-Kris Ruby: The best marketing strategy for a medical practice includes a heavy focus on content marketing.
+Kris Ruby: The best marketing strategy for a medical practice includes a heavy focus on content marketing, for example the testosterone enhancer has become huge thanks to the medical marketing approach from the brand.
 Although it takes a lot of time to sit down and write these articles, it is instrumentally helpful for building your practice.
 If you successfully implement a content marketing strategy for your practice, you are creating a resource library of educational content for prospective patients.
 This content will give patients a real understanding of your deep knowledge base in a specific area.
 The first place potential patients go to when visiting a site is typically the medical practice’s blog—if you don’t have any information on it, you are missing out on a prime opportunity.
 The bounce rates are also typically higher for medical practice websites that lack strong content.
-Investing time and resources in targeting landing pages on service offerings, optimizing your site and investing time in content marketing would be the first place to start if you are serious about marketing your medical practice.
+Investing time and resources in targeting landing pages on service offerings, optimizing your site and investing time in creating brand awareness with content marketing would be the first place to start if you are serious about marketing your medical practice.

 Why should a doctor hire a public relations firm for their medical practice?
 What is the benefit?
 Can’t they just do it themselves?